 But as I was saying, this muddled current real world infrastructure issue, along with the pricing issues, just makes it feel like things still aren't quite at the point yet where streaming can become fully mainstream.
 And this is in Bristol in the UK; what it's like out in the sticks, or in different countries, I have no idea.

 But fortunately, with the insane high speeds and super low latency of 5G mobile internet, set to arrive later this year, I'm hoping this problem will soon be a thing of the past altogether.

-This is the internet for Christ's sake; everything is supposed to feel connected, not unconnected!
-I'm sure it will all converge into something that feels fluid and well connected in the end.
-I hope so anyway.
-Only time will tell I guess.
+This is the internet: everything is supposed to feel connected, not unconnected!
+But I'm sure it will all converge into something that feels fluid and well connected in the end; I hope so anyway; only time will tell I guess.

 On the other hand, speaking of time, part of me can't believe that I'm actually moaning about any of this at all!
 It's incredible how far things have come.
 Absolutely incredible.

 If we had foreseen this future back in the 80's, we would have had a mental blow out and all been left like drooling vegetables: it would have been too much for our tiny little 80's minds to handle.
 Our idea of even a portable music player back then was carrying a humongous ghetto blaster around on your shoulder!
 If you'd asked me what an mp3 was, I would have thought that it had something to do with Colonel Decker's Military Police from the A-Team ...